cdeciron/Compound-events-assessment/README.md

 - HadGEM-2 - SMHI-RCA4
 - MPI-M-MPI-ESM-LR - CLM-CCLM-CLMcom4-8-17
 - MPI-M-MPI-ESM-LR - GERICS-REMO2015

+## Data storage and folder structure
+A .zip file is included in this project and it is crucial to download it as it follows the exact same folder structure as used in the scripts.
+You will find also geospatial data/shapefiles for norway and its electricity price regions.

 # Scripts
 The project consists in several scripts, each being essential to assess the probbaility of compound events as previously described in the introduction.